 STEP 2: Add your fruit. lemon juice, lemon zest, maple syrup and pinch of salt to a medium saucepan over medium heat.
 You want to use a gentle heat to warm up the fruit until it starts to break down and form a thick sauce.
 Stir occasionally as it gently simmers, it usually takes about 15 minutes.

-- Compote will thicken some as it cools.
+- Strawberry rhubarb sauce will thicken some as it cools.
 Makes about 2 cups of sauce.

 - Switch up the flavors in this strawberry rhubarb compote by adding a tablespoon or two of finely chopped crystallized ginger root.
 Ginger pairs really well with rhubarb!